bobrobcpp/resort-list/README.md

 Open [http://localhost:3000/resorts](http://localhost:3000/resorts) with your browser to see the result.

 ##  Project To Do list
+Should be able to pass an argument in for the source of the data json rather than having it hardcoded in the component.
 Complete component tests for ResortList and SortBar. -Need to fix mocking of useRouter.
 Create a loading screen.
 More user error messaging.